nabilelmaa/paradgims-nbl/observable/rxjs/README.md

 - **Execution Model:**
    - Promises execute immediately upon creation while observables require a subscription for execution because they are lazy(cold), hence they allow for planning and composing operations before execution, making them suitable for continuous data streams.
-   - Rx observables can emit multiple values over time, unlike promises which resolve to a single value or error.
+   - Rx observables can emit a single or multiple values over time, unlike promises which resolve to a single value or error.

 - **Flexibility and Planning:**
    - Promises: Lack of the ability to plan or compose operations before execution.
 Planning what we want to do while executing asynchronous operations; mixing planning and execution.